kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 		- Meta: visited Erasmus, Lewis showed him the dragon scales, gifted it to him.
 		- Rem felt a strange feeling when passing the statue of Zarunok, like someone was watching him.
 Reminded him of Taryn.
 		- Lewis prayed to St. Imelda, wants to make her proud.
 Portrait exuded approval.
+		- They visited Gideon the tailor again, Lewis looking for an interchangeable cloak, red on one side, black on the other.